 - Nuts (raw almonds, cashews, walnuts)

 Any time I eat a piece of fruit, I try to supplement it with a small handful of raw almonds or walnuts.
-The healthy fat from the nuts slows down the absorption of sugar.
+The healthy fats from the nuts slows down the absorption of sugar.

-In the meantime, the more nutritional knowledge we obtain, the better choices we can make.
+The more nutritional knowledge we obtain, the better choices we can make.
 Believe me, I enjoy a donut from Zaro’s as much as anyone, but donuts don’t help me function at my best.
 Period.